gerpark/ftsim/docs/source/project.rst

 Examples
 --------

-Version 0.9.2 comes with 5 projects/configurations.
+Version 0.9.3 comes with 6 projects/configurations.
 They start with the very, very basic example ``101``, just to show, what needs to be configured.
 ``102`` shows a loop and ``103`` introduces a simple picking place (=Workstation).
 ``104`` has an additional loop and ``105`` has a small storage area.
-Right now there are no examples with orders, - they follow soon.
+Project``106`` is an example with two orders.
+The order of the `Taskorders` is accidental, and as there is only one `Workstation` the taskorders are processed one by one.